whoseJam/thread-pool-pthread/README.md

 A thread pool based on pthread. att.
 I am a new learner and not sure the correctness of my code.

 ### intro
-As we know that init and destroy a thread is time-comsuming.To avoid frequent init/destroy , I write a thread pool to help me manage these trivals.
+Init and destroy a thread is time-comsuming.To avoid frequent init/destroy , I write a thread pool to help me manage these trivals.
 A thread pool contain a group of threads waiting for jobs.Before go to the detail , we should first declare some defination:

 ##### workers